renolation/story_quest_nestjs/docs/summary/WEEK_1_FINAL_REPORT.md

 ## 🎯 Executive Summary

 Week 1 objectives for the NestJS backend have been successfully completed.
 The backend API is now:
-- ✅ Fully operational and serving requests
+- ✅ Fully operational and serving request
 - ✅ Properly structured with 19 modules
 - ✅ Seeded with comprehensive test data
 - ✅ Documented with complete API reference